RemiNelson/vintage-embroidery-machine-serial-bridge/README.md

 # 90s MemoryCraft serial bridge

 Designed to let me still use my old customizer software from a virtual machine on my modern computer.
-This is a small helper script that lets old Janome embroidery-machine software running in a Windows virtual machine talk to a real, physical card reader/writer plugged into a Mac over USB.
+This is a small helper script that lets old embroidery-machine software in a virtual machine talk to a real, physical card reader/writer plugged into a Mac over USB.
+I haven't tested with the Scan 'n Sew PC, but I'm pretty sure it would be compatible.

 ## What this actually is